shamim565/travel-adviser/README.md

    ```

 4. **Set Up Environment Variables**
    Create a `.env` file in the project root and add the necessary environment variables from `env.example`.
-Example:

 5. **Apply Migrations**